sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/10/02 Purah's Theory.md

 "Why's that?"

-"Because, (Y/N), neither side of that battle one hundred years ago has actually won yet.
+"Because, (Y/N), neither side of that battle between the Champions and Calamity Ganon one hundred years ago has actually won yet.
 Link may have been on death's doorstep, but we acted quickly enough to save his life so that he could return and defeat Ganon.
 And Princess Zelda is of course still alive, in some fashion, holding the Calamity back from the untold destruction of our kingdom, waiting for him."

 "But Link *is* gone now, isn't he?
 Surely he can't survive after how we found him."
 It hurt to say so...

 "...It's possible.
 He will be a devastating loss to our kingdom. ...But then *you* come along.
 Fully formed, ready to help our kingdom, in one way or another.
 And despite your circumstances, *you* brave the wilds to help the people of Hyrule. *You* put yourself in danger to get Link's body to safety.
 And, courageously, *you* manage to liberate a Divine Beast from Calamity Ganon, bringing us up to three of the four Divine Beasts back in our control."

-She turned to face you. "(Y/N), Impa and I have been discussing this, and I posit to you that either you are an awakening hero, or, considering the curse, a reincarnation of our hero Link."
+She turned to face you. "(Y/N), Impa and I have been discussing this, and we posit to you that either you are an awakening hero, or, considering the curse, a reincarnation of our hero Link."

 The room was silent as you processed what was said.
 How can that be?
 You're not even a fighter in your world!